 The publication includes an archive containing exported tables (in xlsx format) with data updated as at the date of release of the publication.
 Besides the archive, data in the publication from before the year 2019 have been updated concurrently with updates of data in the Public Database (it applies mainly to data from external administrative sources, e.g. in the chapters on education and health).

-Employees and their average gross monthly wages by CZ-NACE sector